Emtricitabine/rilpivirine/tenofovir (By mouth)

 Emtricitabine (em-trye-SYE-ta-been), Rilpivirine Hydrochloride (ril-pi-VIR-een hye-droe-KLOR-ide), Tenofovir Disoproxil Fumarate (ten-OF-oh-vir dye-soe-PROX-il FUE-ma-rate)

 Treats HIV infection.
 This medicine does not cure HIV or AIDS, but it may slow the progress of the disease.

 CompleraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to emtricitabine, rilpivirine, or tenofovir.
+Do not use it if you had an allergic reaction to emtricitabine, rilpivirine, or tenofovir.